-The NTBC study was an investigator-initiated study designed to include all patients with verified HT-1 who were willing to participate and who did not have a history of a previous liver transplant, with the primary objective of providing patients with compassionate access to nitisinone.
+The NTBC Study was an investigator-initiated study designed to include all patients with verified HT-1 who were willing to participate and who did not have a history of a previous liver transplant, with the primary objective of providing patients with compassionate access to nitisinone.
 No sample size or power calculations and no formal statistical analysis plan were reported.

-Over the period from February 1991 to August 1997, the study cumulatively enrolled 207 patients.
+Over the period from February 1991 to August 1997, 207 patients were cumulatively enrolled in the study.
 All were included in the main data analysis.
-The Kaplan-Meier analysis was used to evaluate survival, occurrences of liver transplantation, liver failure leading to death or liver transplantation, HCC, and porphyric crisis.
-No adjustments were made in the analyses for variation due to country and/or centre.
+Kaplan-Meier analysis was used to evaluate survival, occurrences of liver transplantation, liver failure leading to death or liver transplantation, HCC and porphyric crisis.
+No adjustments were made in the analyses for variation due to country or centre.
 All statistical tests were two-sided and no formal adjustments for multiple testing were made.
-The Wilcoxon signed rank test was used to compare differences in numerous outcomes pre-treatment and post-treatment (e.g., one year after initiation of nitisinone), and comparisons were within group only.
+The Wilcoxon signed rank test was used to compare differences in numerous outcomes pre-treatment and post-treatment (e.g., one year after initiation of nitisinone); comparisons were within-group only.
 A formal statistical comparison between the nitisinone-treated patient populations and the historical control was not conducted.
 Data from patients withdrawing from the study were used up to the point of withdrawal.
-Missing data were not imputed except in the analyses of nitisinone dose and in the description of the extent of exposure where the last reported dose was carried forward.25
+Missing data were not imputed, except in the analyses of nitisinone dose and in the description of the extent of exposure, where the last reported dose was carried forward.6 Subgroup analysis based on age at the start of nitisinone therapy was also performed.

-In addition to the main analysis regarding the 207 patients who were included between February 23, 1991, and August 21, 1997, (and who received a relatively lower initial dose of 0.6 to 1 mg/kg), a complementary analysis was conducted on the 250 patients who were included between July 1, 1993, and March 28, 2000, after all investigators had received the recommendations of an initial daily dose of 1 mg/kg body weight.2 The purpose of the complementary analysis was to update the main analysis with an evaluation of patients who received the recommended initial daily dose of 1 mg/kg.
+Besides the main analysis regarding the 207 patients who were included between February 23,1991 and August 21, 1997 (who received a relatively lower initial dose of 0.6 mg/kg to 1 mg/kg), a complementary analysis was conducted on the 250 patients who were included between July 1, 1993 and March 28, 2000, after all investigators had received the recommendations of an initial daily dose of 1 mg/kg body weight.4 The purpose of the complementary analysis was to update the main analysis with an evaluation in patients who received the received the recommended initial daily dose of 1 mg/kg.

-In the Quebec study, data for events before 1994 were retrospectively collected, while the subsequent data were prospectively recorded.
+In the Quebec Study, data for events before 1994 were retrospectively collected, while the subsequent data were prospectively recorded.
 For the outcome of "hospitalizations related to the acute complications of HT-1," each month was classified as to whether the patient had received nitisinone during that month, and whether an acute event (e.g., neurological crisis or hospitalization for HT-1-related reasons other than a neurological crisis) occurred during the month.
-Treatment groups were compared using the chi-square test.
+Treatment groups (nitisinone-naive versus nitisinone-treated groups [early and late nitisinone treatment groups]) were compared, using the chi-square test, for survival both before and after transplant.
 The course of each patient was divided into calendar months.